hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 The basic idea behind RMarkdown is that you can describe your analysis workflow and provide interpretation of results in plain text, and intersperse chunks of R code within that document to tell a complete story using a single document.
 Code chunks in RMarkdown are delimited with a special marker (\`\`\`).
 Backticks (\`) commonly indicate a chunk of code.
 This syntax is also used for formatting text on [GitHub](https://github.com).

 Each individual code chunk should be given a **unique** name.
-The name should be something meaningful, and we recommend using `snake_case` for the names whenever possible.
+The name should be something meaningful, and we recommend using [snake_case](https://en.wikipedia.org/wiki/Snake_case) for the names whenever possible.

 <img src="../img/code_chunk_example.png" width = "200">

-There is a handy `Insert` button within RStudio that allows for the insertion of an empty R chunk in your document.
+There is a handy `Insert` button within RStudio that allows you to insert an empty R chunk in your document without having to type it yourself.

 <p align="center">
 <img src="../img/rmd_chunk_insert_button.png" width = "400">